cadrian/clef/README.md

 "Sessions" are how time is tracked: simply start a new session, work, and stop the session when it is done for the day.
 Clef will track a few statistics on how you spent that time.

 Clef also includes tons of "notes" that may help you track your ideas as you work.
-It also manages "properties" that you can attach to pretty much any Clef concept ("author", "work", "piece", "session"; "pricing" does not have them, yet).
+It also manages "properties" that you can attach to any Clef concept ("pricing", "author", "work", "piece", "session").

-Note: although I use it for musical composition, Clef can be used for any kind of artwork: books, cinema, ...

 # TODO
 - import, export of data
 - some actual code cleanup
+- add statistics on authors and pricings